-Financial assets: offsetting, netting, collateral and guarantees for credit impaired assets [EDTF 30]
+Financial assets: offsetting, netting, collateral and guarantees for credit impaired assets Audited EDTF 30

-31 Dec ember 2018 Offset in the statement of financial position Not offset in the of financ Net exposure5 (in millions) Carrying amount before balance- sheet netting Balance sheet netting with gross liabilities Carrying amount 2 Master netting agree- ment 3 Financial instru- ments collateral Property & equip- ment Other collat- eral and guar-an- tees Total risk mitigation Surplus collateral 4 Loans and advances banks Loans and advances customers Residential mortgages 686 686 7 875 9 891 211 6 Consumer loans 252 252 13 181 194 45 102 Corporate loans 2,831 2,831 202 2,498 244 2,944 534 422 Other loans and advances customers 1 255 255 218 106 324 98 29 Total Loans and advances customers 4,024 4,024 440 3,660 253 4,353 888 559 Total loans and advances 4,024 4,024 440 3,660 253 4,353 888 559
+31 Dec ember 2018 Offset in the of financi statement al position Not offset in the statement of financial position (in millions) Carrying amount before balance- sheet netting Balance sheet netting with gross liabilities Carrying amount 2 Master netting agree- ment 3 Financial instru- ments collateral Property & equip- ment Other collat- eral and guar-an- tees Total risk mitigation Surplus collateral4 Loans and advances banks Loans and advances customers Residential mortgages 686 686 7 875 9 891 211 6 Consumer loans 252 252 13 181 194 45 102 Corporate loans 2,831 2,831 202 2,498 244 2,944 534 422 Other loans and advances customers 1 255 255 218 106 324 98 29 Total Loans and advances customers 4,024 4,024 440 3,660 253 4,353 888 559 Total loans and advances 4,024 4,024 440 3,660 253 4,353 888 559

-- Other loans and advances customers consists of Government and official institutions, Financial lease receivables and Factoring. - 2 Carrying amount includes Loan impairment allowances where applicable. - 3 Collateral in the column Master netting agreement is mainly markets related and consists of Master netting agreements which also includes cash collateral as part of these agreements.
-Cash collateral not part of Master netting agreements has been reported under Financial instruments. - Surplus collateral is the amount of over-collateralisation, calculated on an individual basis. - Surplus conateral is the amount of over-conateralisation, calculated on an individual basis.
-Net exposure represents the portfolio corrected for the surplus amount and gives a view on the potential shortfall in collateral on the total portfolio.
+1 Other loans and advances customers consists of Government and official institutions, Financial lease receivables and Factoring.

+2 Carrying amount includes Loan impairment allowances where applicable.

+3 Collateral in the column Master netting agreement is mainly markets related and consists of Master netting agreements which also includes cash collateral as part of these agreements.
+Cash collateral not part of Master netting agreements has been reported under Financial instruments.

+4 Surplus collateral is the amount of over-collateralisation, calculated on an individual basis.

+5 Net exposure represents the portfolio corrected for the surplus amount and gives a view on the potential shortfall in collateral on the total portfolio.